 Intravenous Pyelogram (IVP): A unique x-ray test of the kidneys where an iodine dye is injected into the veins.
-The colouring is absorbed by the kidneys and excreted into the bladder.
+The coloring is absorbed by the kidneys and excreted into the bladder.
 This x-ray test can identify tumors of the kidney, ureter, and bladder.
 Also, it may assist in determining a kidney stone.

 Lean Body Mass: The total body weight minus the fat mass.
 Lean body mass consists of water, bones, collagen, and muscle.

-Life Expectancy: The average age of which 50 percent of newborn children survive.
+Life Expectancy: The average age of which 50 per cent of newborn children survive.

 Limbic System: The part of the brain that is concerned with more primitive impulses and maintaining biological homeostasis.